CyrusNajmabadi/lang-design/ListPerformance.md

     for (int x = 1; x <= 3; x++);
     ```

-2. Using a `Span<T>` when the list elements are provided up front and the list size is not mutated.
+2. Using purely stack allocated data when the list elements are provided up front and the list size is not mutated.
 For example:

     ```c#
     // can be stack alloc'ed